Blog

 Competition, yes or no?

-So, is it a good idea to use your competitors’ keywords?
+Then, is it a good idea to use your competitors' keywords?
 This is a question that has several nuances.

-Volume is another important aspect.
-Keyword research is not just about choosing the words with the highest search volume, you have to be strategic.
+The volumes is another important aspect.
+In a keyword research It's not just about choosing the words with the highest search volume, but about being strategic.

-If our website has a good domain authority, keywords already positioned and a certain age, it will be easier to position words with higher volumes.
+If our website has a good domain authorityIf you have already positioned keywords and a certain age, it will be easier to position words with higher volumes.
 Otherwise, we will have to go little by little, starting with low volumes until we are positioning and gaining traffic little by little.

 Follow your intuition